Combinatorics of Correlated Equilibria

 In this section, we consider how to systematically classify combinatorial types of polytopes arising as a correlated equilibrium polytope.
 The {\emph{face lattice}} of a polytope $P$ is the poset of all the faces of $P$, partially ordered by inclusion.
-Two polytopes have the same {\emph{combinatorial type}} if there exists an isomorphism between their face lattices. \\ First, we present a systematic approach for classifying the possible combinatorial types for arbitrary games by describing the oriented matroid strata.
-Even for small examples the explicit computation of the oriented matroid strata is beyond current scope, but we introduce algebraic methods for understanding the oriented matroid strata via its algebraic boundary.
+Two polytopes have the same {\emph{combinatorial type}} if there exists an isomorphism between their face lattices. \\ First, we present a systematic approach for classifying the possible combinatorial types for arbitrary games by describing the stratification by oriented matroids.
+Even for small examples, the explicit computation of the oriented matroid strata is beyond current scope, but we introduce algebraic methods for understanding the oriented matroid strata via their algebraic boundaries.
 We use this technique to completely classify the combinatorial types of $P_G$ for $(2\times 3)$-games (\Cref{thm:2x3typesFromStrata}).
-We then show that for all $(2\times n)$-games the irreducible components of the algebraic boundary of the oriented matroid strata are coordinate hyperplanes and $(2\times 2)$-minors of the matrix $A(Y)$ (\Cref{th:binomials}).
+We then show that for all $(2\times n)$-games the irreducible components of the algebraic boundary of the oriented matroid stratification are coordinate hyperplanes, $(2\times 2)$-minors and $(4 \times 4)$-minors of the matrix $A(Y)$ (\Cref{th:binomials}).

 \begin{example}[Hawk-Dove game] This game models a scenario of a competition for a shared resource.
-Both players can choose between conflict (hawk) or conciliation (dove) and is a generalization of the Traffic Lights example (\Cref{ex:traffic-lights-1,ex:traffic-lights-2,ex:traffic-lights-3}).
+Both players can choose between conflict (hawk) or conciliation (dove).
+This game is a generalization of the Traffic Lights example (\Cref{ex:traffic-lights-1,ex:traffic-lights-2,ex:traffic-lights-3}).
 The inequalities for general $(2 \times 2)$-games are given in \Cref{ex:general-2x2-game}.
 In the Hawk-Dove game, each of the two players has two strategies $s^{(i)}_1$=``hawk'' or $s^{(i)}_2$=``dove''.